decidables/decidables/sites/detectable/src/bias.md

 ## Calculating bias from hit rate and false alarm rate

 On the previous page, we explored how :key[sensitivity] (:key[d′]) can be determined from :key[hit rate] and :key[false alarm rate].
-Now we will consider how to do the same for :key[Bias] (:key[c]).
+Now we will consider how to do the same for :key[bias] (:key[c]).

 <sdt-example-interactive order="trm">
   <sdt-model interactive threshold bias distributions sensitivity color="outcome"></sdt-model>
 </sdt-example-interactive>

-Try moving the threshold around, and observe what effect this has on the proportion of :key[hits] for the signal-plus-noise distribution and the proportion of :key[false alarms] for the noise distribution.
+Try moving the threshold around, and observe what effect this has on the proportion of :key[hits] for the key[signal-plus-noise distribution] and the proportion of :key[false alarms] for the :key[noise distribution].
 In general, as the threshold moves to the left, and a more liberal bias, we increase the :key[hits] and :key[false alarms].
 As the threshold moves to the right, and a more conservative bias, we decrease both :key[hits] and :key[false alarms].
 This helps develop our intuition that :key[c] is related to the sum of the :key[hit rate] and the :key[false alarm rate],